-The 2015 Grade 6 Common Core English Language Arts Test will be scored using 2014 rubrics.
-Both the English Language Arts 2-Point and 4-Point Rubrics reflect the new demands called for by the CCLS.
+The 2017 Grade 6 Common Core English Language Arts Test will be scored using the same rubrics as were used in 2016.
+Both the English Language Arts 2-Point and 4-Point Rubrics reflect the demands called for by the CCLS.